Individual Bar and

 You will have individual monthly meetings, via video conferencing or in person,

-with Rabbi Evon Yakar (based in South Lake Tahoe, California)
+with Rabbi Evon Yakar (South Lake Tahoe, CA)

-or Rabbi Jordie Gerson (Boulder, CO) and weekly meetings with a Hebrew tutor (arranged separately).
-Rabbi Jordie also offers Hebrew tutoring so -bonus!- you can do all of your studies with the same teacher, if you elect to.
+or Educator Elaine Barenblat (Boulder, CO) or Educator David Spiegler (Denver, CO) and weekly meetings with a Hebrew tutor (arranged separately).
+Bonus!
+David and Elaine both offer Hebrew lessons so you can have all your lessons with same person.

 in front of your family and friends on the date and at the